6 Lesser-Known Greek Islands You Must Visit

 Samothrace

-Known locally as Samothraki, Samothrace has long been a treasured holiday destination for northern Greeks who enjoy the endless beauty that the island possesses.
-According to Greek mythology Samothraki is the island from which Poseidon watched the fall of Troy.
+Samothrace, or Samothraki as the locals call it, has long been a favorite holiday destination for northern Greeks, drawn to the island’s endless natural beauty.
+According to legend, this is the island where Poseidon watched the epic fall of Troy.

 The Sanctuary of the Great Gods